archivematica/Issues/.github/ISSUE_TEMPLATE/bug-report-template.md

 - [ ] All pull requests related to this issue are properly linked
 - [ ] All pull requests related to this issue have been merged
 - [ ] A testing plan for this issue has been implemented and passed (testing plan information should be included in the issue body or comments)
-- [ ] Documentation regarding this issue has been written and merged
+- [ ] Documentation regarding this issue has been written and merged (if applicable)
 - [ ] Details about this issue have been added to the release notes (if applicable)